blackmann/blackmann.github.io_2022-23/blog/2022-05-29-advise-to-my-brother.md

 to teach him about being responsible.

-Given that he was the class prefect for his class during Junior High School, I believe he has some leadership qualities, and I wanted him to nurture it.
+Given that he was the class prefect for his class during Junior High School, I believe he has some leadership qualities, and I wanted him to nurture them.

 > We need more leaders (or people with leadership qualities) in this country.